B0ud13b3x/B0ud13b3x/README.md

 ### 🚀 English Major & Triple-Certified IT Support Professional
 *Bridging the gap between technical complexity and clear communication.*

-I am an aspiring **Remote IT Help Desk Specialist** based in Algeria (GMT+1).
+I am an aspiring **Remote IT Help Desk Specialist** based in Algeria .
 I combine a background in English Language studies with intensive technical training in Microsoft and Google ecosystems to provide high-quality, security-first technical support.

 ---

 ## 🛡️ Professional Certifications
-I have completed a rigorous technical training path to ensure I am job-ready for Tier 1 and Tier 2 support roles:
+I have completed a technical training path to ensure I am job-ready for Tier 1 and Tier 2 support roles:

 *   **Microsoft IT Support Specialist** – Specialized in Windows Server, Active Directory, and Enterprise networking.
 *   **Google IT Support Professional** – Foundations of troubleshooting, OS management, and customer service.